'saveGif()' the p5.js animation GIF generater.

 saveGif('02.gif', 1.0);

-I tried the sketch that draws a Turing pattern.
-It'll draw one frame in about one second.
+I next tested the function with a sketch that draws a Turing pattern.
+Since complex calculations are involved, drawing a single frame takes approximately one second.

 if (frameCount === 1) {